A (simple) classical algorithm for estimating Betti numbers: Algorithm for clique complexes

-However, this means that $v$ must be adjacent to every vertex of $C$: from $C_1 \in K$ it is adjacent to all vertices in $C$ other than the vertex $u_1$, and from $C_2 \in K$ it is adjacent all vertices except for $u_2$.
-So $C \cup \{v\}$ forms a $(k+1)$-clique, contradicting the condition that $C_1$ and $C_2$ should not be up-down neighbors of $C$.
-This completes the proof of the claim. \end{proof}

-As a consequence of the above claim, we know that each of the $n-k$ vertices outside of $C$ can appear in at most one down-up neighbor of $C$ that is not an up-down neighbor.
-Thus every $k$-clique has at most $n-k$ down-up neighbors that are not its up-down neighbors.

-For a $k$-face (that is, a $(k+1)$-clique), this implies that it has at most $n-k-1$ down-up neighbors corresponding to nonzero entries in $\Dk$.
-Adding the diagonal element $(\Dk)_{ii}$ shows that the total number of nonzero entries in a row of the $k$-th combinatorial Laplacian is at most $n-k$.
+\begin{proof} As a consequence of \Cref{claim:neighbors}, every $k$-face has at most $n-k-1$ down-up neighbors that are not its up-down neighbors.
+Following \Cref{lemma:nonzero_laplacian}, these elements correspond exactly to the nonzero off-diagonal entries in $\Dk$.
+Adding the diagonal element $(\Dk)_{ii}$, we obtain that the total number of nonzero entries in a row of the $k$-th combinatorial Laplacian is at most $n-k$.

-Now we improve this bound to our desired bound of at most $n-k-d^{\text{up}}_i$ many nonzero entries in every row of $\Dk$ with the following observation.

-\begin{obs} Every up-neighbor cancels the corresponding down-up neighbors in the combinatorial Laplacian $\Dk$. \end{obs} \begin{proof} Note that if a vertex $v$ is adjacent to all the vertices of a $k$-face (i.e, we have an up-neighboring $(k+1)$\nobreakdash-face), then $v$ cannot be in any down-up neighbor that is not an up-down neighbor as well. \end{proof} Hence, if the $k$-face corresponding to the $i$-th row of the combinatorial Laplacian has up-degree $d^{\text{up}}_i$, then the number of nonzero entries in the $i$-th row of the combinatorial Laplacian is at most $n-k-d^{\text{up}}_i$.
-This concludes the proof of \Cref{lem_clique_nonzeros}. \end{proof}
+To improve this bound, notice that if a vertex $v$ is adjacent to all the vertices of a $k$-face (i.e, we have an up-neighboring $(k+1)$\nobreakdash-face), then $v$ cannot be in any down-up neighbor that is not an up-down neighbor as well.
+Thus, using \Cref{lemma:nonzero_laplacian} again, we can say that every up-neighbor ``cancels'' the corresponding down-up neighbors in $\Dk$.

+Hence, if the $k$-face corresponding to the $i$-th row of the combinatorial Laplacian has up-degree~$d^{\text{up}}_i$, then the number of nonzero entries in the $i$-th row of $\Dk$ is at most $n-k-d^{\text{up}}_i$. \end{proof}

 From this, we get the following corollary.

 \begin{coro} $\|H\|_1 \leq 2n/\hat\lambda$. \end{coro} \begin{proof} Recall that $H= I - \Dk/\hat\lambda$.
 Thus,

 where for the first inequality we used the fact that $|(\Dk)_{ij}|$ is either 1 or 0 if $i\neq j$, and by \Cref{lemma:nonzero_laplacian} it is 1 at most $n$ times in every row or column.
 In the second inequality we used the fact that $0\leq (\Dk)_{ii} \leq n$.
 Combining, we have the result. \end{proof}